 The accelerated format allows students to complete a class in only eight weeks.
 Students enjoy the flexibility of asynchronous online classes while benefiting from the school’s academic resources.
 The student success center provides one–on–one tutoring services, help developing study skills, or confidential counseling services.
 The Concordia University Texas library serves distance students through an online catalog with distance delivery options and access to online databases, e–books, and periodicals.
 Students also benefit from career services as they seek part–time jobs, potential internships, or to launch their new careers in their field.

 Concordia University Texas began as a high school in 1951 but soon added junior college courses.
-Affiliated with the Lutheran Church-Missouri Synod, the private liberal arts school became a full university in 1995.
-The school's generous transfer policies enable students to transfer up to 83 credit hours.
+Affiliated with the Lutheran Church–Missouri Synod, the private liberal arts school became a full university in 1995.
+The school’s generous transfer policies enable students to transfer up to 83 credit hours.
 Concordia University Texas also offers alternative credit options, such as prior learning assessments or credit for professional or military training.
-Concordia University Texas is regionally accredited by the Southern Association of Colleges and Schools.

 Online Bachelor’s in Public Relations Careers